 You should always be closing for the next step so there’s never a point in the sales process where we have that wishy-washy, “I”m not really sure about what’s coming up next” mentality.
 Always close for that next step.

 So, there you have it.
-Now you know 9 really easy phone sales tips that can transform your selling approach.
+Now you know 9 really easy phone sales tips (plus 5 bonus tips) that can transform your selling approach.
 I want to hear from you.
 Which of these ideas did you find most useful?
 Be sure to share below in the comment section to get involved in the conversation.